MVP Development: Why Can't You Do A Successful Product Without It?

 If the product idea has passed the qualification, hypothesis testing, and market research stages of the Discovery phase, the best thing to do next is to start creating the MVP.

 If there is a flaw in the original idea, it is 99% likely to be discovered at this stage.
+Take real estate web development, for instance—during the MVP stage, issues such as property listing accuracy, search filters, and integration with third-party tools like payment gateways or map services can be identified early.
 This will avoid unnecessary waste of resources, save time, and adjust the project's terms of reference in time.

 Even when a project is thought out very thoroughly (at the stage of creating a minimum viable product and testing it), the project's terms of reference are almost always supplemented, and the requirements to its blocks are corrected.
 That's why the MVP creation phase is the key to creating any digital system or application.